-In the incessant struggle between Boomers and Millennials, I must admit that the Boomers go home with the win on the account of privacy rights.
-Millennials’s valiant defense of social media is commendable and understandable: after all, social media touches every imaginable facet of their public personalities.
+In the incessant struggle between Boomers and millennials, I must admit that the Boomers go home with the win on the account of privacy rights.
+Millennials’ valiant defense of social media is commendable and understandable: after all, social media touches every imaginable facet of their public personalities.

 One cannot escape the fact that Facebook and other social media companies are driven by profit.
 Like it or not, they will manipulate you and your information for their benefit with absolutely no compunctions.